marcelkliemannel/marcelkliemannel.com/content/articles/2021/migrating-from-spring-to-quarkus.md

 ##### @Conditional

-Spring includes a set of conditional annotations that we can use to control the creation of a bean.
+Spring includes a set of conditional annotations with which we can control the creation conditions of a bean.
 For example, we can use `@ConditionalOnJava(value = JavaVersion.ELEVEN)` to make a bean class available to the DI container only if the Java version is greater than or equal to 11.

 Such a feature is [not yet available in Quarkus](https://github.com/quarkusio/quarkus/issues/4114) because Quarkus will do most of the DI configuration at build time.
 An alternative is to [create beans dynamically]({{< ref "migrating-from-spring-to-quarkus.md#dynamically-creation-of-beans" >}}) using the `@Produces` annotations.